SteveBarnett/Remixing/_includes/themes/2026/july.md

 - **Vocation**
     - **Focus: "Grips and tools"**
-        - → Blog post on annotations work
-        - → Short post on context switching (bookmarks and HC posts)
         - → AI Literacy ... thing.
 With a little lols.
+            - → Part of policy work?
+        - Blog post on annotations work
+        - Short post on context switching (bookmarks and HC posts)
+            - Spreading the time adds a context-switching tax
+            - Deep work, attention residue, etc.
         - ✔ ~~Gather some old pages into a streamlined new set.
 [Resist with Realism](/thinking/resist-with-realism/)~~
             - ~~Careful of "my take" vs "useful take".~~
             - ~~Consider recent and current applications to test usability~~